VB 10

 VB 10 or Van Biesbroeck's star /væn'biːzbrʊk/ is a small and dim red dwarf located in the constellation Aquila.
 It is part of a binary star system.
 VB 10 is historically notable as it was the least luminous and least massive known star from its discovery in 1944, until 1982 when LHS 2924 was shown to be less luminous.
-Although it is relatively close to Earth, at about 19 light years, VB 10 is a dim magnitude 17, making it difficult to image with amateur telescopes as it can get lost in the glare of the primary star.
+Although it is relatively close to Earth, at about 19 light-years (5.8 parsecs), VB 10 is a dim magnitude 17, making it difficult to image with amateur telescopes as it can get lost in the glare of the primary star.

 VB 10 is also the primary standard for the M8V spectral class.

 History

-VB 10 was discovered in 1944 by the astronomer George van Biesbroeck using the 82 in Otto Struve reflector telescope at the McDonald Observatory.
+VB 10 was discovered in 1944 by the astronomer George Van Biesbroeck using the 82 in Otto Struve reflector telescope at the McDonald Observatory.
 He found it while surveying the telescopic field of view of the high-proper-motion red dwarf Gliese 752 (Wolf 1055), for companions.
 Wolf 1055 had been catalogued 25 years earlier by German astronomer Max Wolf using similar astrophotographic techniques.
 It is designated VB 10 in the 1961 publication of Van Biesbroeck's star catalog.
 Later, other astronomers began referring to it as Van Biesbroeck's star in honor of its discoverer.
 Because it is so dim and so close to its much brighter primary star, earlier astronomical surveys missed it even though its large parallax and large proper motion should have made it stand out on photographic plates taken at different times.

 Characteristics

-VB 10 has an extremely low luminosity with a baseline absolute magnitude of nearly 19 and an apparent magnitude of 17.3 (somewhat variable), making it very difficult to see.

-Mathematical formulae for calculating apparent magnitude show that, if VB 10 occupied the place of the Sun, it would shine on Earth's sky at a magnitude of −12.87—approximately the same magnitude of that of the full moon.
+VB 10 has an extremely low luminosity with a baseline absolute magnitude of nearly 19 and an apparent magnitude of 17.3 (somewhat variable), making it very difficult to see; if it was placed at the center of our solar system instead of the Sun, it would shine on Earth's sky at a magnitude of −12.87—approximately the same magnitude as that of the full moon.